thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 ![Generated Code](https://github.com/user-attachments/assets/e6f836eb-8012-4e1f-9d93-73c2e96cf6bf)

-Anvil will generate the bindings for us similar to what we had above.
+Anvil will generate the bindings for us similarly to what we had above.
 This will be generated for all our classes annotated with `@ContributesBinding(AppScope::class)`.

 ``` kotlin
 @Origin(value = DefaultCastRepository::class)